 Moving to Team Penske in 2018

-For the 2018 IMSA Championship season,the Taylor brothers were separated.
+For the 2018 IMSA Championship season, the Taylor brothers were separated.
 Jordan stayed in the #10 Cadillac while Ricky moved to Acura Team Penske to drive the #7 Acura ARX-05 alongside Helio Castroneves.
-They scored their first win in the fourth round at Mid-Ohio Sports Car Course, finishing seventh in the final classification.
+They scored their only win in the fourth round at Mid-Ohio Sports Car Course, finishing seventh in the final classification.

 Outside IMSA Championship, Ricky joined Jackie Chan DC Racing at 24 Hours of Le Mans, not finishing the race in a Ligier LMP2 prototype.